 At times I also had the MBs fixed.
 That was in order to have the middles and setters working directly with each other – and against each other.
 So like with the setters, the MB whose team won the rally went to/stayed on the winners side.

 Now, I only had two setters and two MBs in the team, so the switches were pretty straightforward.
 Just two players swapping places.

 There were times, though, when I had some extra players in training.
 In those cases when I wanted to do the fixed MB system I basically had them rotate through like a more normal winners idea.
 The middle who won the rally was the winner, the losing middle came off, and a middle waiting on the side came in on the challenge side.

 So basically what this turned into is a triple Winners rotation.
 The setters were on a rotation.
 The middles were on their own rotation.
 Finally, the rest of the players where in the bigger rotation.
-Usually, in those situations I was having the game played in 4s.
-That mean there was a pair of players from the collection of OHs, OPPs, and Liberos joining up with an MB and a Setter in each team.
+Usually, in those situations I had the game played in 4s.
+That means there was a pair of players from the collection of OHs, OPPs, and Liberos joining up with an MB and a Setter in each team.